 - Must be a resident of Colorado and Douglas County

-- Must apply for SSI at the Social Security Office
+- Must apply for SSI at Social Security Administration

 - Be certified by a Colorado licensed doctor as being disabled for at least six months without the ability to do any kind of work